PopularQueer ScreensTV Shows

 When we say that everything has changed this season, the statement is quite literal: things at EWS are definitely not the same for this new term.
 Not only are there new students stirring the pot to cause trouble for our faves, but the Musical Excellence Program (MEP) also has a new teacher: Mr. Gus Bauman (Flavio Medina).
 Mr. Bauman arrives at the school flashing his credentials as a successful music producer and giving the students the news that the Battle of the Bands contest (yeah, the one they fought so hard to win last season) is no longer a thing and that they will have to prove their worth individually.

-For Mr. Bauman, bands are a thing of the past, so he asks all the students to go solo and compete against each other to prove who’s the best and deserves to be the first artist he signs in his newly established record label.
+For Mr. Bauman, bands are a thing of the past, so he asks all the students to go solo and compete against each other to prove who’s the best and deserves to be the first artist he signs with his newly established record label.
 At first, some of the members of Rebelde don’t want to dissolve the band, but with things changing so fast, they have no choice other than to adapt, and so the band splits up.
 Pandemonium ensues.

 Esteban and Dixon.
 Rebelde Season 2.
 Image Courtesy of Netflix